Yorsyboy/math-Magicians/README.md

 ## Maths Magician

-> A website for all the fans of mathematics, Math Magicians is a Single Page Application (SPA) created in React that allows users to make simple calculations & Read some famous Quotes.
+> A website for all the fans of mathematics, Math Magicians is a Single Page Application (SPA) created with react that allows users to make simple calculations & read some famous quotes.

 ## Built With